 The deadline for submission of proposals to be valid for the next year is 1 March 2019.
 Any proposals received after this date will normally be held for consideration in the following year.

 Thank you for your co-operation.
 We look forward to hearing from you.

 Right Livelihood Award Foundation

 Maison de la Paix

 Privacy is important to us.
-We encourage you to use PGP email encryption when you contact the research team.
-You can download our public keys from a key server.
-Please make sure to verify the key ID listed below or on our staff pages.
+We encourage you to use GPG email encryption when you contact the research team.
+You can download our public keys from the GPG key server or from the link below.
+Please make sure to verify the key ID listed below.